Kalyvara/NXTheme-tutorials/layouts/uns_applets/uns_applets.md

 Each installed app on the Switch is a title that has a unique id.

 `qlaunch` is the one that contains the home menu applets under it.
-Some of those are officially supported by the injector (e.g. `ResidentMenu`, `Flaunch`, `Set`, etc.), while some aren't (e.g. `Option`).
+Some of those are officially supported by the injector (e.g. `ResidentMenu.szs`, `Flaunch.szs`, `Set.szs`, etc.), while some aren't (e.g. `Option.szs`).
 The corresponding `.szs` files have already been extracted by the NXTheme Installer homebrew app and should be located at `themes/systemData` on your SD card, so diffing them is a straightforward process as you don't need to manually extract these files.
 I won't elaborate this here, rather I recommend checking out [SodaSoba's tutorial](https://layoutdocs.themezer.net/guide/diffpatch/) on the subject.

 `qlaunch`'s id is `0100000000001000`.